marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/conditionals-with-omitted-operands.rst

   x ? x : y

-.. index:: side effect in ?:
+.. index:: side effect in ?:, ?: side effect

-.. index:: ?: side effect

 In this simple case, the ability to omit the middle operand is not especially useful.
 When it becomes useful is when the first operand does,